 The Oral Exam (Alternative)

-An oral (audio) test is available in conjunction with the written test but you must request it in advance.
+An oral (audio) test is available in place of the written test but you must request it in advance.
 It is especially applicable if you have difficulty reading English.
-The oral test costs extra and will include 17 questions that you must read and answer without the aid of the oral cassette player.
+The oral test costs extra and will include 17 questions that you must read and answer without the aid of the MP3 player.
 Those final 17 questions test your reading comprehension as required by the ODH.

 The Skills Exam